MetaMask/metamask-docs/index.md

 ![MetaMask Logo](https://metamask.io/img/ethereum-metamask-chrome.png)

-Welcome to MetaMask's Developer Documentation!
+Welcome to MetaMask's Developer Documentation.

 This documentation is for learning to develop applications for MetaMask.